wfscheper/stentor/CONTRIBUTING.md

 In order to isolate build dependnecies like `mage` from `stentor`'s runtime dependnecies, the `magefile.go` is kept in a separate module.
-A shell script is provided to make running mage correctly easier.
+A simple Makefile is provided to make running mage correctly easier.
-Run `./magew -l` to see a basic list of mage targets, and what they do.
+Run `make help` to see a basic list of mage targets, and what they do.

 ## Tests

-Use the `./mage go:test` command to run the test suite locally.
+Use the `make go:test` command to run the test suite locally.
 This ensures that your tests are run in the same way as our CI.

 `stentor` uses the [testify] package for most tests,